GeekTrainer/learn-django/Outline.md

 3. ORM Concepts
     * What is an ORM?
     * Overview of the Django ORM
+4. Django Models
+    * Creating a model
+    * Working with images
+    * Activating the model
+    * Updating the database
+5. Concepts about migrations
+    * Reversing migrations
+    * Schema support
-4. Creating and managing a database
+6. Creating and managing a database
     * Creating a SQLite database in Django
     * Displaying the schema
-5. Django Models
-    * Creating a model
-    * \_\_str__ method
+7. Adding \_\_str__
-    * Activating the model
-6. Creating and querying data
+8. Creating and querying data
     * Exploring the Django ORM
     * Creating new objects
     * Retrieving objects
     * Modifying objects
-7. Knowledge Check
+9. Knowledge Check
     * Check your knowledge
       - Questions
-8. Summary
+10. Summary
     * In this module you learned:
       - The elements of an ORM
       - How to Create a SQLite database